narengan/cis/dns.md

 ### MX Type record

 To add this record type, there must be a valid value in the **Name** field and a valid address in the **Mail Server** field.
-A **Time-To-Live (TTL)** can also be specified from the dropdown, with the default value for this being 'Automatic'.
+A **TTL** can also be specified from the dropdown, with the default value for this being 'Automatic'.

 ![Create MX Type record](images/dns/create-mx-type-record.png)